Guidelines for Funding Applicants (v1.6)

 - d) The applicant demonstrates the ability to plan, manage and evaluate the project, including evidence of qualifications/experience.

-4.2 The Council will consider a range of issues when selecting successful projects including, although not limited to: availability of funding, rating against the selection criteria, spread of projects across the Arab region and spread of projects across the Council's priority areas.
+4.2 The Council will consider a range of issues when selecting successful projects including, although not limited to: availability of funding, rating against specific selection criteria, spread of projects across the Arab region and spread of projects across the Council's priority areas.

 4.4 As the Council receives more proposals for funding each year than it is able to support, CAAR reserves the right not to fund projects, even if they satisfy the Selection Criteria.
 CAAR may also decline to provide funding at the level sought.